isdsc/RepData_PeerAssessment1/PA1_template.md

 ```

 As we can see from the above results, the mean total steps per day didn't
-change for *impute method 1*.
-The median is slightly higher now, and it is the
+change for *Impute: Overall* method.
+The median is slightly higher now, and it
+is the same as the mean.
+However, the shape of distribution has changed
+visible, and there is now another tall bar around the mean.
+For *Impute:
-same as the mean.
-For *impute method 2*, both the mean and the median are
+Weekday* method, both the mean and the median are higher after the missing
-higher after the missing data were replaced with imputed values: using the
+data were replaced with imputed values.
+However, the distribution of total
+steps per day is not much different from the original plot.

-day-of-week-specific interval averages results in higher mean and median steps
+The higher mean and median resulting from the second method can be explained
-taken per day because the subject has taken fewer steps during the weekend
+by the higher mean and median steps taken per day during the week which feed
-days on the average compared to the week days, and there are more week days
-with missing data compared to weekend days (see the next section).
+into the estimates for the missing data which in turn are more numerous for
+week days than for weekends.
+In other words, we added more data points with
+higher daily step counts (i.e. for week days) than with lower daily step
+counts (i.e. for weekends).